 This represents funding from the ESFA to cover the costs of recurrent expenditure.
-Under the funding agreement with the Secretary of State, the Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.
-The transfer from this fund represents the value of fixed assets purchased from GAG funding.
+Under the funding agreement with the Secretary of State, the Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2023.